opentok/opentok-react-native/docs/index.md

 SDK and the `OTPublisherKitNetworkStatsDelegate` protocal in the OpenTok iOS SDK) have not been implemented.

+* **API enhancements from OpenTok Android and iOS SDK v2.23+** -- These features include per-subscriber audio volume control, scalable video support for screen sharing, and support for publishing FHD (1920x1080-pixel) streams.
+These have not been implemented.

 To build Android and iOS apps that use these features, use the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/) and the [OpenTok iOS SDK](https://tokbox.com/developer/sdks/ios/).